Shadow Warrior (2013 video game): Reception

-Shadow Warrior received above-average reviews on all platforms according to the review aggregation website Metacritic.
+Shadow Warrior received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 M Randy of Destructoid said of the PC version, "Impressive effort with a few noticeable problems holding it back.
 Won't astound everyone, but is worth your time and cash."
 GameSpot's Kevin VanOrd favorably compared the same PC version over other modern reboots in terms of gameplay and humor, particularly against another former 3D Realms series Duke Nukem that "unlike Duke's return in Duke Nukem Forever, Lo Wang's reappearance isn't a sad and outdated one", also noting the variety in the combat segments, finding "that magical sweet spot where you feel as if you overcame the odds without ever encountering the frustration."
 When commenting on the boss fights, however, VanOrd felt that while they "make for a fearsome presence" visually, he noted the overly straightforward strategy for all of them, causing them to "drag" and become "slogs".
 Dan Stapleton of IGN said that the same PC version's excellent fast-paced swordplay and surprising story make Lo Wang's comeback tour a great success."
 On VideoGamer.com, Pete Worth called the PC version "A fun, if limited, throwback", while Tom Orry said that the PlayStation 4 and Xbox One versions were "old-school in all the right ways, bringing the original into the modern era while leaving some of its less desirable aspects in the past where they belong."

 Darrell Shayler of The Digital Fix gave the PC version a score of eight out of ten, calling it "an unrepentant love poem for all things 90s and plays out as a greatest hits album of the video games and buddy cop movies from that time."
 Liam Croft later gave the PlayStation 4 version the same 8/10 score, saying, "If you're looking for humour and a bucket load of fun in this busy gaming period, then look no further than Shadow Warrior."
 Paul Goodman of The Escapist gave the PC version three-and-a-half stars out of five, saying, "Shadow Warrior isn't free of some design flaws that can take away from the experience, but as an action game, its combat is solidly put together.
 While not the easiest to use, the various weapons and sword fighting combos you have really make you feel like a badass warrior whenever you pull off a gruesome decapitation."
 Roger Hargreaves of Metro gave the PC and PlayStation 4 versions each a score of six out of ten, saying, "For a game obsessed with OTT violence and knob gags this is a surprisingly charming and likeable shooter, if an unavoidably shallow and repetitive one."